V2arK/FluidSim/README.md

 It contains a `ParticleSystem` for simulating fluid dynamics using the Smoothed Particle Hydrodynamics (SPH) method.
 Key features include physical constants for fluid properties, a random number generator for particle initialization, and a `CubicSplineKernel` for calculating smoothing functions.
 The `ParticleSystem` class manages particle properties such as position, velocity, acceleration, density, and pressure.
 It supports multi-threaded neighbor search and SPH computations, including density and pressure updates, viscosity and pressure force calculations, and boundary condition applications.

+Both 2D and 3D varients are based on the same algorithm, the only difference being the cubic spline kernel is calculate differently.

 #### Implementation

 ![image](screenshots/pipeline.png)

+We will base our discussion on the 2D version, but 3D version works the same, just by considering an additional axis.

 The main loop for the physic sumulation lies in `Iterate()`.